jigoshop/jigoshop/readme.txt

 = I need hosting! =

-We offer optimised hosting packages starting from 10 GBP per month at http://jigowatt.co.uk
+You're in luck!
+We offer <a href="http://jigowatt.co.uk">optimised hosting packages</a> starting from 10 GBP per month.

-= I need support! =
+= I need help! =

 We have a <a href="http://forum.jigoshop.com" title="Jigoshop support forum">community forum</a> for getting help from other users.
-However, if you want priority, dedicated support from Jigoshop staff, we do offer <a href="http://jigoshop.com/support/" title="Jigoshop Premium Support">support packages</a>.
+However, if you want priority, dedicated support from Jigoshop staff, we do offer <a href="http://jigoshop.com/support/" title="Jigoshop Premium Support">premium support packages</a>.

 == Screenshots ==

-1. Jigoshop Dashboard
+1. Jigoshop admin dashboard
-2. Jigoshop Settings
-3. Shipping settings
-4. Products
-5. Product details
-6. Orders
-7. Homepage
-8. Cart
-9. Checkout
+2. Admin product edit page
+3. Jigoshop homepage on a premium theme
+4. Standard customer checkout screen

 == Changelog ==

-= 1.0 =
-* added new feature for downloadable products: external URL or internal downloads
-* added new widget Jigoshop Login
-* added new widget Recently Viewed products
-* added new widget Recently Reviewed products
-* added new widget Best Selling products
-* added new widget Top Rated products
-* added new shortcode Add to Cart Button
-* added new shortcode Add to Cart URL
-* added new dimension options to products (Length / Width / Height)
-* added Admin Product List display products by Category
-* added currency symbols for all countries
-* added a couple new currencies
-* added Romanian and Croatian translations
-* added multi-lingual functionality with the WordPress WPML plugin
+= 1.1 - 2012-02-13 =
+* New gateways:
+	* Cash On Delivery [payment gateway]
+	* Local Pickup [shipping method]
+* New languages:
+	* Italian
+	* Norwegian
+	* Polish
+	* Portuguese
+	* Portuguese Brazilian
+	* Turkish
+* New shortcode:
+	* Products Search
+* New settings:
+	* Show stock amounts [to show or hide stock left in a product on front-end]
+	* Allow guest purchases
+	* Show login form
+	* Allow registration
+* Allow products to be sorted in wp-admin All Products page by:
+	* Featured
+	* Price
+	* Visibility [a new column]
+* You can now fully uninstall Jigoshop
+	* Updated uninstall.php to remove all database entries, pages & roles Jigoshop created on install
+* Fields now saved to wordpress user profiles on checkout when creating an account:
+	* First name
+	* Last name
+* Add prefix `jigoshop_` to all Jigoshop setting pages
+* Bank transfer information now included with 'processing order' emails
+* Images tab on settings page now takes up less space
+* Reduced total Jigoshop file size by at least 1mb
+* Jigoshop.pot updated include latest strings and remove obsolete strings
+* Remove `bulk actions` on variable products that didn't have any variations
+* update admin order page to use pretty titles for payment & shipping
+* update Spain provinces (thank @dimitryz)
+* update readme.txt and readme.md files
+* fix order-status' not being allowed for translation
+* fix widgets:
+	* featured product widget
+	* top rated widget
+	* recently viewed widget not showing products
+	* on sale widget not displaying correct amount of products
+* fix variable products not showing a 'grouped' tab in order to set a 'sort order'
+* fix taxes not being calculated correctly if your Base Country/State is set to "All of xxx"
+* fix `price not announced` not being shown when `price` field is left empty
+* fix product edit `sale` and `regular` price fields so they don't allow currency symbols (and non numeric values)
+* fix pagination on shortcodes, now only displays if you tell it to by adding `pagination="yes"` to your shortcode
+* fix emails not sending from the address specified for Jigoshop emails
+* fix showing purchased variations in email
+* fix emails not showing pretty titles for payment and shipping methods
+	* ie, won't show "via bank_transfer" or "via flat_rate" anymore
+	* instead, shows the Method Title you set in your settings page for those methods
+* fix out of stock products appearing randomly on upgrade
+* fix empty selectbox on Norway and some other countries for checkout page
+* fix session conflicts with other plugins by forcing Jigoshop to start sessions first before all other plugins
+* fix coupons not applying to variations
+	* visit the variation to use the individual product ID for the coupon
+* fix coupons showing 'no products in cart' on valid coupons
+* fix some international users not being able to add shipping or tax rates (italian & french)
+* removed dash from cart on downloadables until a more solid solution can be found
+* fix attributes slug when editing attribute names
+* fix for using the newer screen API on older WordPress'

+= 1.0 - 2012-02-01 =
+* New feature for Downloadable products:
+	* External URL or Internal downloads, can specify http:// paths
+* New widgets:
+	* Jigoshop Login
+	* Recently Viewed products
+	* Recently Reviewed products
+	* Best Selling products
+	* Top Rated products
+* New shortcodes:
+	* Add to Cart Button
+	* Add to Cart URL
+* New tax features:
+	* Multiple tax classes per product (great for Canadians!)
+	* Define the tax label your customers see on checkout
+	* Show tax percentage for customers
+	* Compound taxes option (taxes can stack on each other)
+* New dimension fields to products
+	* Length / Width / Height
+* Rewrote shipping class
+	* Now allows developers to easily create plugins such as FedEx, UPS, USPS, etc.
+* Filter products in wp-admin by:
+	* product-category
+	* produt type
+* Currencies
+	* Updated all symbols
+	* Added a new currencies
+* New languages:
+	* Romanian (thanks Liviu!)
+	* Croatian (thanks Ivica & Nives!)
+* Now multi-lingual capable with the WordPress WPML plugin
 * fixed cyrillic characters & accents in attribute / variation names
 * fixed fancybox overlay
+* fixed My Account page not showing Address 2
 * fixed users creating a new account now only if WP registration is allowed
-* fixed several 404 Jigoshop links
+* fixed several 404 Jigoshop internal href links
-* fixed My Account page not showing Address 2
-* added calculable shipping so that services such as FedEx, UPS, etc. can be plugged in
-* added brand new tax features including
-* multi-tax classes can be specified on product (good for Canadian, US tax laws)
-* ability to define tax label for view
-* shows tax percentage in view
+* fixed default display of variations in admin
+* fixed variation display for downloadable products in 'my account'
+* fixed dimension frontend display for variations
+* fixes sale icon sliding by positioning to the left

-= 0.9.9.4 RC2 (not publicly released via WordPress) =
+= 0.9.9.4 RC2 (private release) =
 * added option for out of stock notification that sets products to hidden after Order quantity processing
 * added support for backorders on variations
 * added product dimensions for length, width, and height